-In the early days on the web, every new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a hundred open tabs flapping in the wind.
+In the early days of the web, every new project or role demanded that I set up another website, write another book, open another social media account—until my brain was a hundred open tabs flapping in the wind.

 Divarication as a professional strategy

 Do you know about New Zealand’s marvellous divaricating shrubs?
-Instead of growing as a trunk and branches and sub-branches and twigs, they grow by a process of endless splitting.
+Instead of growing branches from a trunk they grow by endless splitting.
 There’s no hierarchy, just a mass of twiglets crocheting themselves together into a dense anarchic ball.
-(The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa.)
+(The evolutionary justification was that this prevented bushes from being eaten by moa.)

 Stop cluttering up cyberspace!

-In 2016 I was on the verge of creating yet another website for a single project.
-Epiphany!
-A little voice said, “Stop!
-Surely your WordPress site can accommodate this.
+In 2016 I was about to create yet another website for a new project.
+Then a little voice said, “Stop!
+Surely your WordPress site can handle this.
 Just make it work.”
-And so it does.

-The muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see it holistically as a strong structure with a striking, colourful texture.
+The muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see a strong structure with a striking texture.
 It’s built on connections, like a blog.